AdGoBye/AdGoBye/CONTRIBUTING.md

 ## Use only one table format

-Due to a [possible bug(?)](https://github.com/xoofx/Tomlyn/issues/74) in Tomlyn, you cannot mix the inline and non-inline format:
+Due to a [possible TOML limitation](https://github.com/xoofx/Tomlyn/issues/74), you cannot mix the inline and non-inline format:

 ```toml